GoogleCloudPlatform/spanner-migration-tool/sources/sqlserver/README.md

 HarbourBridge is a stand-alone open source tool for Cloud Spanner evaluation, using data from an existing SQL Server database.
-This README provides details of the tool's SQLserver capabilities.
+This README provides details of the tool's SQL server capabilities.
 For general HarbourBridge information see this [README](https://github.com/cloudspannerecosystem/harbourbridge#harbourbridge-spanner-evaluation-and-migration).

 We currently do not support dump file mode for SQL Server.
 The only way to use HarbourBridge with SQL Server is connecting directly.

 Note that either _'sqlserver'_ or _'mssql'_ can be used as an identifier with the flag `-source` in the command line.

-## Example SQLServer Usage
+## Example SQL Server Usage

-HarbourBridge can be run directly on a sqlserver database (via go's database/sql package).
+HarbourBridge can be run directly on a SQL server database (via go's database/sql package).

 The following examples assume a `harbourbridge` alias has been setup as described in the [Installing HarbourBridge](https://github.com/cloudspannerecosystem/harbourbridge#installing-harbourbridge) section of the main README.